NatLee/telepy/README.md

 ## Usage

+1. Copy the `.env.example` to `.env` and change the environment variables.

-1. Generate keys for SSH server.
+2. Generate keys for SSH server.

 ```bash
 bash dev-keygen.sh
 ```

-2. Build and run the Docker container.
+3. Build and run the Docker container.

 ```bash
 docker-compose up
 ```

-3. Create a superuser for Django admin.
+4. Create a superuser for Django admin.

 > Check the script `./dev-create-superuser.sh` and change the username and password if you want.